-Students who take online courses and students who are fully online have access to campus based facilitator who provides support on technical issues, online navigation challenges, some content questions, and who can point the student in the appropriate direction should any other questions arise.
+Students who take online courses have access to a campus-based facilitator who provides support on technical issues, online navigation challenges, some content questions, and who can point the student in the appropriate direction should any other questions arise.

 Each campus has an academic manager who remains available to students who have questions or concerns related to academic issues such as, make up work, course challenges, grade changes and course incompletes.
 This individual or individuals are also responsible for ensuring that appropriate academic advising is conducted for students who require it.